 Avoid sun exposure to the treatment area, and do not use UV tanning beds at all for four weeks before treatment.
 The use of self-tanning skin care products must be discontinued 4 weeks prior to treatment, and any residual self-tanner must be removed in order to perform the treatment.

 Numbing agents may not be used in the treatment area as it can interfere with the efficacy of treatment.

-Do not use any topical products that cause photosensitivity (e.g. hydroxy acids, salicylic acid, retinols, and benzoyl peroxide) in the treatment areas for three days before treatment.
-Use a gentle cleanser and lotion on treated areas.
+Do not use any topical products that cause photosensitivity (e.g. hydroxy acids, salicylic acid, retinols, and benzoyl peroxide) in the treatment areas for three weeks before treatment.

 If you have received any Aesthetic services in the treatment area, such as Botox®, dermal fillers, laser or spa services, please contact our office to ensure that treatment may still be performed.